National Park Djerdap

 National Park Tara

-Located in Western Serbia, Mountain Tara is part of Dinaric Alps and its slopes are clad in dense forests with numerous high-altitude clearings and meadows, steep cliffs, deep ravines and many karst, or limestone caves.
+Located in Western Serbia, Mountain Tara is part of the Dinaric Alps and its slopes are clad in dense forests with numerous high-altitude clearings and meadows, steep cliffs, deep ravines, and many karsts, or limestone caves.
 Mountain Tara was declared a National park in 1981.
 Besides being proclaimed as prime Butterfly Area, the park has numerous archaeological sites and monuments dating from the Neolithic period to modern times.
 Most important are the Račа Monastery, оne of the most important centers of Serbian medieval literacy, and the necropolis with tombstones in Rastiste and Perucac, which are nominated for UNESCO World Heritage List.

 Mokra Gora - Shargan Eight Railway

 “Shargan Eight” is one of the most unique tourist attractions in Serbia.
 It is a museum railway like it cannot be seen elsewhere in Europe and is considered to be a construction masterpiece in the world among the narrow-gauge railway lines.
 Should you visit this attraction in the mountain of Mokra Gora, you will enjoy spectacular viewpoints while you are having your two and a half hour journey on the train "Nostalgija", which is consisted of restored wagons and operates during the summer and winter tourist season.
 The trains are hauled by diesel or steam locomotives.
 And the track of 760 mm gauge width passes through the most beautiful mountain areas of Mokra Gora passing 5 bridges and 22 tunnels.
 On the total length of the railway line, on the Mokra Gora – Šargan Vitasi route, in the length of 15.5 km passes the height difference of 300 m.